-The estimate of the magnetospheric radius in a disk-fed neutron trophysics.
-We review the magnetospheric radius calculations in simplified approach originally proposed by Ghosh & Lamb (1979) and Wang (1997).
-We show that for a given set of fixed parameter magnetic field by the currents induced on the disk surface) the reradius that is significantly smaller than that derived from the Gho magnetic field and a wide range of mass accretion rates, the incluand magnetic field axes (\chi2\cien 60 deg) leads to a further decrease calculations, we consider, as an example, the case of the transition accretion disk state, these sources have shown X-ray pulsations in level compared to other neutron stars in X-ray binaries.
-In the coat luminosities of ~10 erg s-1 (and thus accretion-driven X-ray the magnetospheric radius provided by Wang (1997) is used.
-This transitional pulsars, as proposed in other literature works.
+The estimate of the magnetospheric radius in a disk-fed neutron star X-ray binary is a long standing problem in high energy astrophysics.
+We have reviewed the magnetospheric radius calculations in the so-called magnetically threaded disk model, comparing the simplified approach originally proposed by Ghosh & Lamb (1979, ApJ, 232, 259) with the revised version proposed by Wang (1987, A&A, 183, 257), Wang (1995, ApJ, 449, L153), and Wang (1997, ApJ, 475, L135).
+We show that for a given set of fixed parameters (assuming also a comparable screening factor of the neutron star magnetic field by the currents induced on the disk surface) the revised magnetically threaded disk model predicts a magnetospheric radius that is significantly smaller than that derived from the Ghosh & Lamb (1979) treatment.
+For a fixed value of the neutron star magnetic field and a wide range of mass accretion rates, the inclusion of a large inclination angle between the neutron star rotation and magnetic field axes ($\chi \gtrsim 60 \text{ deg}$) leads to a further decrease of the magnetospheric radius.
+To illustrate the relevance of these calculations, we consider, as an example, the case of the transitional pulsars.
+During the so-called high mode of their sub-luminous accretion disk state, these sources have shown X-ray pulsations interpreted as due to accretion at an unprecedented low luminosity level compared to other neutron stars in X-ray binaries.
+In the context of the magnetic threaded disk model, we show that accretion at luminosities of $\sim 10^{33} \, \mathrm{erg \, s^{-1}}$ (and thus accretion-driven X-ray pulsations) can be more easily explained when the prescription of the magnetospheric radius provided by Wang (1997) is used.
+This avoids the need to invoke very strong propeller outflows in the transitional pulsars, as proposed in other literature works.

-Key words. accretion, accretion disks - stars: neutron - X-rays:
+Key words. stars: neutron - X-rays: binaries